-III.
+IV.
 Dress and Grooming Policy

 Candidates' dress and grooming must be consistent with the standards established in the assigned school.
 A candidate may be asked to remove piercing or cover tattoos.
 Candidates are to look professional at all times while in the schools.
-No jeans, sweatshirts, athletic shoes should be worn (unless appropriate for the classroom setting or a special school day).
+No jeans, or sweatshirts should be worn (unless appropriate for the classroom setting or a special school day).

-IV.
-Involvement in the Classroom Policy
+V. Involvement in the Classroom Policy